5 Ways to Take Action on Your Incrementality Results

 With Haus, you can easily run diminishing marginal return experiments so you can determine the optimal spend level for each tactic and identify areas where there is room to scale.

-In general, running geo-experiments help to improve your Media Mix Model (MMM) by creating spend variation.
+In general, running geo-experiments help to improve your traditional Media Mix Model (MMM) by creating spend variation.
 However, you can also use the results of your experiments to upweight or down-weight each channel in your model.
 Since your incrementality reads reflect true business impact, use the data to anchor your media mix model.
-An MMM can intake your incrementality reads and use them to adjust the model accordingly.
+A traditional MMM can intake your incrementality reads and use them to adjust the model accordingly; a causal MMM will inherently factor your experiments into the model.

 5. Determine the best next test to run